Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 Brief your kids before you arrive:

 - No touching the butterflies, ever.
-Their wings are fragile and oils from skin damage them.
+Their wings are fragile and oils from human skin damage them.

 - No catching, no collecting.
 Federally illegal.
 Don't even attempt.

 - Stay on marked trails.
-Butterflies cluster on the forest floor in places you can't see.
+Butterflies cluster on the forest floor where you cannot see them.
 Off-trail walking kills them.

 - Whisper.
 The butterflies wake to vibrations.